Lotto West Australia

 Games at Lotterywest

-Lotterwest is the official state owned and run government lottery for Western Australia.
-It has over 550 retail outlets in Western Australia and sells lottery tickets and “instant win” Scratch’n’Win tickets through a network of newsagents and other authorised retailers.
-It sells national lottery games including Saturday Lotto, Super66, OZ Lotto, Powerball, Soccer Pools, Monday and Wednesday lotto; it also administers the locally run Cash 3 game.
+Lotterwest is the official state-owned and-run government lottery for Western Australia.
+It has over 550 retail outlets and sells lottery tickets and “instant win” Scratch’n’Win tickets through a network of newsagents and other authorised retailers.
+It sells national lottery games, including Saturday Lotto, Super66, OZ Lotto, Powerball, Soccer Pools, and Monday and Wednesday Lotto; it also administers the locally run Cash 3 game.

 • Saturday Lotto- This Lotto game is drawn every Saturday night.
-The first six balls drawn from the Lotto barrel are the Winning Numbers and the next two balls drawn are the Supplementary Numbers.
+The first six balls drawn from the Lotto barrel are the Winning Numbers, and the successive two balls drawn are the Supplementary Numbers.
 The more Winning Numbers you have in each game line on your ticket, the bigger the prize.
-The minimum entry for Saturday Lotto is four games
+The minimum entry for Saturday Lotto is four games.

 • Monday and Wednesday Lotto- It is drawn every Monday and every Wednesday night.
-The first six balls drawn from the Lotto barrel are the Winning Numbers and the next two balls drawn are the Supplementary Numbers.
+The first six balls drawn from the Lotto barrel are the Winning Numbers, and the next two are the Supplementary Numbers.
 The more Winning Numbers you have in each game line on your ticket, the bigger the prize.
 The minimum entry for Monday and Wednesday Lotto is four games.

 • OZ Lotto- Drawn every Tuesday night and has the best odds of winning a prize in any game division of all Lotto games.
-The first seven balls drawn are the Winning Numbers and the next two balls drawn are the Supplementary Numbers.
+The first seven balls drawn are the Winning Numbers, and the next two are the Supplementary Numbers.
 The more Winning Numbers you have in each game line on your ticket, the bigger the prize.
-The minimum entry for OZ Lotto is one game
+The minimum entry for OZ Lotto is one game.

 • Powerball – It has bigger jackpots more often and is drawn every Thursday night.
-The first six balls are drawn from barrel A are the Winning Numbers.
-One ball is drawn from a Powerball barrel and this is the Powerball.
-The minimum entry for Powerball is two games
+The first six balls drawn from barrel A are the Winning Numbers.
+One ball is drawn from a Powerball barrel and is the Powerball.
+The minimum entry for Powerball is two games.

-• Cash 3- It is drawn every night through year.
-Three numbers are drawn from three separate sets of numbers, between 0 and 9.
-Exact Order win – your three numbers match those drawn in the exact same order.
+• Cash 3- It is drawn every night through the year.
+Three numbers are drawn from three separate numbers, between 0 and 9.
+Exact Order win – your three numbers match those drawn in the same order.
 Any Order win – your three numbers match those drawn but can be any order.
 Both Ways – play both of the above ways.
-The minimum entry for Cash 3 is one game
+The minimum entry for Cash 3 is one game.

-• Soccer Pool -The winning Numbers are determined by the outcome of soccer matches as listed on the match list each week.
-The match list has 38 matches each week, and each match is assigned a number from 1 to 38.
-The six soccer matches that result in the highest drawn scores – for example 3-3 or 4-4 – are the Winning Numbers.
-The seventh highest drawn game becomes the Supplementary Number.
-The minimum entry for Soccer Pools is two games
+• Soccer Pool -The outcome of soccer matches on the weekly match list determines the winning Numbers.
+The match list has 38 games each week, each assigned a number from 1 to 38.
+The six soccer matches that result in the highest drawn scores – for example, 3-3 or 4-4 – are the Winning Numbers.
+The seventh-highest drawn game becomes the Supplementary Number.
+The minimum entry for Soccer Pools is two games.

 Buying Ticket

 You can buy tickets for Lotterywest Lotto games online at the website.
-You can also buy tickets for Lotto and Scratch’n’Win games from retailers around Western Australia.
+You can also purchase tickets for Lotto and Scratch’n’Win games from retailers around Western Australia.

 Lottery Ticket

-• To play online you have to register yourself at the lotterywest website at the “Application for Registration” page and open a play online account to make deposits and to purchase entry ticket.
+• To play online, register on the Lottery West website’s “Application for Registration” page and open an online account to make deposits and purchase entry tickets.
 You should be at least 16 years of age and a resident of Western Australia.

-• Your identification will be verified through a third party – GreenID/Edentiti, approved electronic identification service.
-As part of the registration process you will be directed to the GreenID/Edentiti website where identification checks are performed in an interactive manner.
+• Your identification will be verified through a third-party, approved electronic identification service: GreenID/Identity.
+As part of the registration process, you will be directed to the GreenID/Edentiti website, where identification checks are performed interactively.

-• To register offline, you must click the ‘Register offline’ button on the Play Online website.
-You will then be issued with a Play Online application number which you should note and record.
-You will then be required to download, complete and print the Application for Registration form available on the website.
-You will have to then send completed Application for Registration form, together with two suitable forms of identification to Lotterywest 74 Walters Drive, Osborne Park, WA, 6017 as post or Fax 08 9340 5242 or by email: playonline@lotterywest.wa.gov.au
+• Click the Play Online website’s ‘Register offline’ button to register offline.
+You will then be issued a Play Online application number, which you should note and record.
+You will then be required to download, complete and print the Application for Registration form on the website.
+You will have to then send the completed Application for a Registration form, together with two suitable forms of identification, to Lotterywest 74 Walters Drive, Osborne Park, WA, 6017 by post or Fax at 08 9340 5242 or by email: playonline@lotterywest.wa.gov.au

 Player’s Card